edgedb/rfcs/text/1004-transactions-api.rst

 Normal transactions that aren't retried are executed with ``try_transaction`` method.

-The ``retry`` function configured by the number of attempts and delay function.
+The ``retry`` function configured by the number of attempts and backoff function.
 User can set either number of retry attempts either globally (for all errors) or for specific error condition (say only deadlocks).

 Current attempt number N is global.
 Which means if the last error is a deadlock and N is greater than the number of attempts on a deadlock we stop retrying and return error (even if previous error was a network error).

-Delay function by default is ``2^N * 100`` plus random number in range ``0..100`` microseconds.
+Backoff function by default is ``2^N * 100`` plus random number in range ``0..100`` microseconds.
 Where first retry (second attempt) has ``N=1``.
 Technically: